mbsabath/large_data_in_R/readme.md

 There are multiple ways to set up your environment for this course.
 Our focus will be more on the concepts underlying Large Data in R and how to work through problems, rather then executing specific blocks of code.

+The easiest way to follow along with your own R studio instance is to click on the binder tag at the top of the screen.
+It’ll open up an Rstudio instance in your browser with everything we need aleady installed.

-However if you’d like to follow along and ensure that you have all packages you need installed, I’ve provided a `conda` environment in this repo for your use.
+However if you’d like to follow along on your own machine and ensure that you have all packages you need installed, I’ve provided a `conda` environment in this repo for your use.

 Note: This course assumes that you are comfortable using the command line and are working on a unix based system (MacOS or Linux).
 The